coltoneshaw/3cpm/README.md

 2. Delete your old sheet
 3. Regenerate your API keys
 4. Put them in the new sheet
-5. Hope she sheet took them without hitting an error that required private browsing...
+5. Hope the sheet took them without hitting an error that required private browsing...
 6. Resync the entire sheet
 7. Now you have your data again.